1

 Family: You’ll meet your great-great-great-grandchildren.
 Family reunions happen in virtual dimensions because stadiums are too small.
 Your dog is immortal and possibly telepathic.

-Purpose: With survival handled, you focus on what matters: creating universes, solving entropy, talking to aliens, becoming one with cosmos, or perfecting the perfect sandwich.
-All valid.
+Purpose: With survival handled, you focus on what matters: creating universes, solving entropy, talking to aliens, becoming one with the cosmos, or perfecting the sandwich.
+All equally valid.
+The sandwich people are making real progress.

 Death: Like graduation - optional, reversible, mostly ceremonial.
 Some collect deaths like stamps.
 “I’ve died 47 times!
 Tokyo was my favorite.”